MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/custom-audio-drivers.md

 # Custom Audio Drivers

 Audio devices that are not UAA-compatible require vendor-supplied custom drivers.
 In addition, a UAA-compatible audio adapter can incorporate proprietary features that are not supported by the UAA class drivers; these features are accessible to applications only if the vendor provides a custom audio driver.
 Only the standard UAA features are accessible through the system-supplied UAA drivers.
-For information about UAA-supported features, see the white paper titled Universal Audio Architecture on the [audio technology](http://go.microsoft.com/fwlink/p/?linkid=8751) page on the WHDC website.
+For information about UAA-supported features, see the [Universal Audio Architecture](http://download.microsoft.com/download/9/c/5/9c5b2167-8017-4bae-9fde-d599bac8184a/UAA_Guidelines.doc) white paper.

 Two options are available to hardware vendors for writing custom audio drivers: developing a custom audio-adapter driver for use with the PortCls system driver (Portcls.sys), or developing a custom minidriver for use with the AVStream class system driver (Ks.sys).